|

 K Q

-prior hand) 5+1 tricks plus 2 losers equals 8 tricks, so we
+(reprint of prior hand) 5+1 tricks plus 2 losers equals 8

-proceed.
-When we make a preemptive call, we must not bid
+point before we proceed.
+When we make a preemptive call, we

-again unless instructed to do so through partner's forcing
+must not bid again unless instructed to do so through

-bid (see upcoming newsletter).
-Once we've cast our
+partner's forcing bid (see upcoming newsletter).
+Once we've

-preemptive spell, we turn over captaincy to our partner to
+cast our preemptive spell, we turn over captaincy to our

-pass, bid onward or perhaps penalize the opponents.
-In
+partner to pass, bid onward or perhaps penalize the

-Bridge as in life the saying goes, "Speak now or forever
+opponents.
+In Bridge as in life the saying goes, "Speak now

 c.
 Preempting in second seat (only Right Hand Opponent has